 While learning how to master the brewing process through our onsite and online/onsite courses, you’ll explore the craft brewing culture of Oregon.
 We’ll show you how local breweries incorporate innovative, sustainable practices, and teach them how Oregon State’s long-running research in beer’s raw ingredients—including the Cascade hop, a type developed by the university’s researchers that’s become the most often-used hop variety by craft brewers—continues to influence the brewing industry today.
 You’ll learn why Oregon is the home to so many beer enthusiasts.

-In this comprehensive online program you will learn from local brewers and distillers, PSU School of Business faculty, and finance and accounting experts who specialize in the craft beverage business.
+In this comprehensive online program from Portland State University, you will learn from local brewers and distillers, PSU School of Business faculty, and finance and accounting experts who specialize in the craft beverage business.
 The non-credit curriculum provides a thorough overview of the processes that go into making and selling craft beverages, including basic business principles, how to develop your brand, marketing and distribution strategies, and all of the financing, legal, and accounting issues faced by craft beverage businesses everyday.
 By the end of the program you will have an investor-ready business plan for your own craft beverage business.

 The four certificate courses are: Basic Business for Craft Beverages, Craft Beverage Business Management, Strategic Craft Beverage Marketing, and Finance and Accounting for the Craft Brewery.
 See the 2013-14 Course Schedule for more information and to register.